 When you have hep C, it's important to find the right doctor.
 Although it's possible to get cured, it's likely you'll be getting care from the same person for many years.

 Many kinds of doctors treat people with liver diseases.
 Look for one who has a lot of experience taking care of people with hep C. Information about the disease changes quickly.
-So you want to make sure the person treating you keeps up with latest advances.
+So you want to make sure the person treating you keeps up with the latest advances.

 Doctors trained to treat organs of the digestive tract (gastroenterologists), liver doctors (hepatologists), and infectious disease specialists all stay up to date on how to treat and cure hepatitis C.